 To create data access categories:

-In Settings , click Spaces and select a space.
+In Settings > Spaces, select a shared space.

 In the Permissions tab, from the middle pane, click Data Access, and then click Data Access Categories.